 But when the mangaka suddenly dies while their novel is at its climactic point, the impact will cut deep into the hearts of many fans.
 Think about what will happen to the world if Oda dies before finishing One Piece.

-But if you're stubborn and curious enough to watch their life's work, feel free to do so.
-Read on to learn more about these manga creators who perished before they could finish their masterpiece.
+We bring this heartbreaking discussion to you, as it indeed happened.
+Read on to learn more about these manga creators who perished before they could finish their life's work.

 #11 - Noburo Yamaguchi (The Familiar of Zero)